operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ```

 **NOTE:** The `ScorecardOutput.Log` field is only intended to be used to log the scorecard's output and the scorecard will ignore that field if a plugin provides it.
+To add logs to the main `ScorecardOuput.Log` field, a plugin can output the logs to `stderr`.

 ## Running the scorecard with a deployed CSV